ExpressPQDelivery/epqd_server_lib_forM4/README.md

 ./configure --enable-tls13 --disable-tlsv12 --disable-oldtls --disable-shared --disable-static --enable-intelasm --enable-aesni --enable-sp --enable-sp-asm
 ```

-### Windows

-Maybe you can import this project to EclipseCDT (or maybe another IDE) as a Makefile project or even as an Autotools project and do the Ubuntu installation steps 3-6 from the IDE.
-Unfortunately steps 1-2 must be done manually.

-(not tested)

 ## Test

 To test the correct functionality of the project we can run some examples.
 These examples use the "examples/benchmark/tls_bench" program that offers a lot of functionality.
 You can check it by running: